 Recipe updated, originally posted June 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne

-Over time, Joanne and I have realized that we enjoy our egg salad simple and with as few ingredients as possible.
+Joanne and I like egg salad to be simple, with as little ingredients as possible.
 We add a little mayonnaise for moisture, celery for crunch, fresh herbs and a small amount of lemon juice to brighten things up.

 You Will Need

 4 hard-cooked eggs, peeled and chopped

 2 tablespoons mayonnaise, or Greek yogurt (try our homemade mayonnaise)

 1 medium-length celery stalk, finely chopped (about 3 tablespoons)

 1 tablespoon finely chopped chives, parsley or dill

 Salt and fresh ground black pepper, to taste